Famous Hustlers, Gamblers and Pool Sharks

 as the massé (a French word related to "mace").
 John Carr, who worked in a

-billiard hall in Bath as a marker, was credited with the invention of the "side
+billiard hall in Bath as a marker, has also been credited with the invention of the "side

 stroke" which became known as "english."
 Carr became "England's champion

 billiardist" with an astonishing (for the time) run of 22 consecutive made